• Skip to primary navigation

 Why Should You Water Glass Eggs?

 There is no right or wrong way to preserve the extra eggs your family has on hand.
-You can turn them into pasta, or quiches, you can freeze them, or even freeze dry them.
+You can turn them into pasta, or homemade quiches, you can freeze them, or even freeze dry them.
 For us, water glassing our eggs allows us to keep them at room temperature (no electricity needed) and it also allows us full control over what the eggs turn into, when we are ready to eat them.

 Can You Use ANY Eggs for Water Glassing?

-No. You must use eggs that are fresh, clean, and unwashed, so that the "bloom" on the eggs is still in tact.
+No. You must use eggs that are fresh, clean, and unwashed so that the “bloom” on the eggs is still intact.
 The bloom protects the eggs from anything getting through the shell, which is why fresh eggs can sit on the counter for months and still be completely fine!
 Once the eggs have been washed or sanitized (like those in the store), the bloom is broken down.

 Can I Use Well Water for Water Glassing My Eggs?